-- 38 Schools are regularly inspected to ensure they have followed JCQ regulations usually during the summer examination season.
+- 42 Schools are regularly inspected to ensure they have followed JCQ regulations usually during the summer examination season.
 The consequences of malpractice can be severe.
-These may include disqualification of the student from one or more examinations. - 39 Examples of malpractice include: - Students being granted Access Arrangements which are not their 'normal way of working' - Access Arrangements being granted without sufficient supporting teacher evidence
+These may include disqualification of the student from one or more examinations.
+(JCQ 2024-25 4.2.11 p36).
+There would also be consequences for Alderbrook. - 43 Examples of malpractice include: - Students being granted Access Arrangements which are not their 'normal way of working' - Access Arrangements being granted without sufficient supporting teacher evidence.